exmosis/prfc-0-prfcs/prfc-0.md

 In other work, I have found it very helpful to adopt a lightly structured approach to help start out with a base 'template' to jot ideas down.
 This PRFC is a meta-PRFC to define how these 'templates for ideas' can be most helpful.

-You are free to use and adapt this PRFC under the terms of a Creative Commons BY-SA 4.0 license.
-[2]
+You are free to use and adapt this PRFC under the terms of a [Creative Commons BY-SA 4.0 license][2].

 **Aims**